openstack/vitrage/doc/source/contributor/vitrage-api.rst

 Query Parameters
 ================

-None.
+- all_tenants - (boolean, optional) includes alarms of all tenants in the count (in case the user has the permissions).

 Request Body
 ============

-* all_tenants - (boolean, optional) includes alarms of all tenants in the count (in case the user has the permissions).
+None.

 Request Examples
 ================

 ::

-    GET /v1/alarm/count/ HTTP/1.1
+    GET /v1/alarm/count/?all_tenants=True HTTP/1.1
     Host: 135.248.19.18:8999
     X-Auth-Token: 2b8882ba2ec44295bf300aecb2caa4f7
     Accept: application/json